Mauna Kea Beach Hotel

 Families are welcomed at the hotel and the beach in particular is conducive to children as it is one of the calmest on the island, so ideal for paddling and swimming.
 Connecting rooms can be requested.

-There is a children's program, Mauna Kea Keiki Adventures, which offers fun activities and special programs for children aged 5 to 12 years.
-This program runs throughout the year and is offered at a half day or full day rate.
+There is a children's programme, Mauna Kea Keiki Adventures, which offers fun activities and special programmes for children aged 5 to 12 years.
+This programme runs throughout the year and is offered at a half day or full day rate.
 Babysitting is also available on request.

-Guests at the resort can take advantage of the championship golf course as well as tennis center, both offering private lessons.
-There are also kayaks, paddleboards and snorkeling equipment available to rent from the beach.
+Guests at the resort can take advantage of the championship golf course as well as tennis centre, both offering private lessons.
+There are also kayaks, paddleboards and snorkelling equipment available to rent from the beach.
 A selection of Hawaiian cultural activities are available including lei-making, hula, crafting lessons and music.

 There is a manta ray talk on Monday and Wednesday evenings by James Wing, a local specialist in the creatures.
 There are also catamaran trips out to manta point for an opportunity to interact with the rays in the evening.

 There are complimentary art and architecture tours of the hotel on Saturday mornings.